 When we acquire turnaround or start-up operations, we expect that our combined metrics may be impacted.
 We expect these metrics to vary from period to period based upon the maturity of the operations within our portfolio.
-We have generally experienced lower occupancy rates and census at recently acquired operations, and we generally anticipate lower overall occupancy rates and lower consolidated and segment margins during years of growth.
+We have generally experienced lower occupancy rates and census at recently acquired operations, and we generally anticipate lower overall occupancy rates, average revenue metrics and EBITDAR margins during years of growth.